thred/dreambuilder_game/README.txt

 * The default bones mod has been removed, with extreme prejudice.

-* The default leaf decay code has been disabled in favor of that provided by my Moretrees mod.

 * Stu's split-limb player model replaces the default one.

+* sfan5's desert cobble has been added.

 * The default lavacooling code has been supplanted by better, safer code from my Gloopblocks mod.
 That mod also provides stone/cobble --> mossy